 - Lastly, drag down the Fill Handle icon to copy the formula for the rest of the cells.

-Now see, Excel has converted all the values from feet to inches.
+Now, Excel has converted all the values from feet to inches.

 2. Applying Paste Special to Convert Feet to Inches

 If you wanna perform the multiplication of the previous method smartly then try the Paste Special tool.
 To apply it, I placed 12 in Cell C9.
-The tool will paste 12 as multiplied with the values.
+The tool will paste 12 as multiplied by the values.

 - First, copy the values that you want to convert to a new column.
 I copied it to column D.